 "I want to build this partnership back with the teachers, the administrators, the board, the parents and the students," Segal said.
 "I'm not seeing this partnership right now."

-She is also a supporter of what's known as "differentiated instruction," where educators tailor the curriculum to the skill level of each individual student.
+She also is a supporter of what's known as "differentiated instruction," where educators tailor the curriculum to the skill level of each individual student.
 Teachers can't do this work alone, Segal said, adding that she wants the district to put resources and appropriate personnel into the effort.

 "Data shows that students of all levels need to be appropriately challenged in order to feel engaged, happy and supported, so I'm not in favor of a one-size-fits-all type curriculum," Segal said.